About the CTK Farm

 Since we work with over 30 different organizations in Whatcom County, many businesses have loved partnering with us to donate their extra food.

-This partnership means they don’t have to do all the research on where the best place to take it or who can use it is.
-They just give us a call and we arrange pick up or a drop off time and take it from there.
+This partnership means they don’t have to do all the research on the best place to take donations or who needs them most.
+They just give us a call and we arrange pickup or a dropoff time and take it from there.

-We have several businesses that donate a few times a year to some that donate each week.
+Several businesses donate a few times a year and others donate each week.
 Receiving these extras has has been such a blessing to our partners!

-If you own a business or are interested in donating to us through a local business please reach out to our Food Share and Farm Director, Faith Whaley.
+If you own a business or are interested in donating to us through a local business, please reach out to our Food Share & Farm Director, Faith Whaley.

 Field Trips

-We have students come out to serve and work in the fields, or to learn about farming or even an indoor can sorting project!
-If you have any size group you would like to bring to the farm we would love to chat with you to see how we can make that happen.
+Students may come out to serve and work in the fields, to learn about farming, or even help with an indoor food sorting project.
+If you have any size group you’d like to bring to the farm, we’d love to chat with you to see how we can make that happen.

-Our groups have ranged from 10-190 kiddos so we are able to make alot of different things happen!
-If this is something you would like to do please reach out to Faith and she will work with you to see if we have an opportunity to come together.
+Groups have ranged from 10-190 kiddos, so we are able to make a lot of different things happen!
+If you’re interested, please reach out to Faith and she will work with you to see if we have an opportunity to come together.

 Hosting Serving Events